beaulierelindsay/EventElf/README.md

 ## About

-EventElf was a project submitted to the [HackKnight 2025 hackathon](https://devpost.com/software/eventelf).
+EventElf was a project submitted to the [HackKnight 2025 hackathon](https://devpost.com/software/eventelf) (our first hackathon).
 Adding events to your Google Calendar is tedious and annoying.
 You have to find the correct month, select the correct date, write the title, and select a time.
 What EventElf does is speeds up this process.
 Watch the demo to see it in action!

 ## Demo

 [![Watch the demo](https://img.youtube.com/vi/93ZifA7hrtQ/0.jpg)](https://www.youtube.com/watch?v=93ZifA7hrtQ)

+## How it Works

+User types a message (ex: Schedule a team meeting tomorrow at 11am) and sends it.
+This message, along with today's date, gets sent to OpenAI API's gpt-4o-mini model for processing.
+Once processed, the program receives a structured output like {Title: "Team Meeting", Date: [tomorrow's date], Start Time: 11:00, End Time: 12:00, Reminder: 30} and prompts the user whether or not the information is correct.
+If it is, then the user can type "yes" and the structured outputs get sent as arguments to Google Calendar API, adding the event to the user's Google Calendar.

 ## 🧙‍♂️ Get Started